Content library

 Keep the next action visible even when the content gets deeper.

-Pair practical guide copy with browseable visuals so the page feels alive.
+Pair practical guide copy with visuals that show the real travel moment.

 Move people toward cities and itineraries only after prep feels stable.

-A mature guide library lets users enter through the problem they need solved, then browse deeper only when it helps.
+Enter through the problem you need solved, then browse deeper only when the next decision needs more context.

 Start with the question, not the content category